tencentyun/qcloud-documents/product/管理与支持/政策与规范/英文版政策/TENCENT CLOUD – TERMS OF SERVICE.md

 (d)may be required to retain or disclose Your Content in order to enforce these Terms or to protect any rights, property or safety of ours, our affiliate companies or other users of Tencent Cloud.

-### 7.4You acknowledge that even if you seek to delete Your Content from Tencent Cloud, it may as a technical and administrative matter take some time or not be possible to achieve this – for example, we may not be able to prevent any third party from storing or using any of Your Content that you have made public via Tencent Cloud.
+7.4You acknowledge that even if you seek to delete Your Content from Tencent Cloud, it may as a technical and administrative matter take some time or not be possible to achieve this – for example, we may not be able to prevent any third party from storing or using any of Your Content that you have made public via Tencent Cloud.

-### 7.5We reserve the right to block or remove Your Content for any reason, including as is in our opinion appropriate or as required by applicable laws and regulations or as otherwise in accordance with our Tencent Cloud Copyright Policy.
+7.5We reserve the right to block or remove Your Content for any reason, including as is in our opinion appropriate or as required by applicable laws and regulations or as otherwise in accordance with our Tencent Cloud Copyright Policy.

 ## 8.Responsibility AND SECURITY for Your Content

-### 8.1You are solely responsible for Your Content.
+8.1You are solely responsible for Your Content.
 We are not responsible for maintaining a backup of Your Content – we recommend that you keep a back-up copy of it at all times.

-### 8.2You must at all times ensure that:
+8.2You must at all times ensure that:

 (a)you have the rights required to copy, process, transmit, access, publish, display and use Your Content, and to grant us and other third parties the rights as set out in these Terms; and

 (b)Your Content (and our use of Your Content in accordance with these Terms) does not infringe or violate any applicable laws or regulations or the rights of any person.

-### 8.3We will comply with any of our security and processing-related obligations as expressly set out in these Terms (including our Tencent Cloud Privacy and Data Processing Policy).
+8.3We will comply with any of our security and processing-related obligations as expressly set out in these Terms (including our Tencent Cloud Privacy and Data Processing Policy).
 Otherwise, we have no security, protection or processing-related obligations in relation to Your Content, and you are responsible for properly configuring Tencent Cloud and ensuring that Your Content is appropriately secured and protected.

 ## 9.Responsibility for End Users

-9.1Where you or any third party directly or indirectly:
+Where you or any third party directly or indirectly:

 (a)accesses or uses Your Content; or